-Arcanum wrestling team beats Lehman Catholic, loses to Milton-Union
+Arcanum wrestling team beats Lehman Catholic, loses to Milton-Union - Daily Advocate

 Arcanum started out facing a 6-0 deficit against Milton-Union as the Trojans forfeited the 113 pound match following a double forfeit in the 106 pound match.

-Arcanum got its lone win against Milton-Union as Ethan Huffman beat Jordan King 4-1 in the 120 pound match, cutting the Trojans’ deficit to 6-3.
+Arcanum got its lone win against Milton-Union as Ethin Hoffman beat Jordan King 4-1 in the 120 pound match, cutting the Trojans’ deficit to 6-3.

 Milton-Union then won the next four matches by pin with Aidan Erickson being pinned by Tristan Persinger with 18.0 remaining in the first period of the 126 pound match, Brayden Gilem being pinned by James Sager with 1:35 left in the second period of the 132 pound match, Dylan Burns being pinned by Kamron Paulus with 19.0 left in the first period of the 138 pound match and Ethan Gabrig being pinned by Jordan Cress with 6.9 left in the first period of the 145 pound match.